aboutcode-org/scancode.io/docs/introduction.rst

-And when reusing thousands of open source packages is becoming commonplace, code scans pipelines need to be scripted as code and running on servers backed a database, not on a laptop.
+And when reusing thousands of open source packages is becoming commonplace, code scans pipelines need to be scripted as code and running on servers backed by a shared database, not on a laptop.

 For instance when you analyze Docker container images, there could be hundreds to thousands of system packages (such as Debian, RPM, Alpine) and application